-Isolated by formidable mountain barriers, the tiny kingdom of Bhutan in the Eastern Himalaya, has remained relatively untouched by the outside world for centuries.
+Isolated by formidable mountain barriers, the tiny kingdom of Bhutan in the Eastern Himalaya, had until recently, remained relatively untouched by the outside world for centuries.
 Only after the last King’s coronation in 1974 was the first trickle of foreigners allowed in.
 Sandwiched between the giant powers of China and India, it remains the last surviving Buddhist kingdom in the Himalayas.

 Bhutan is a beautiful land, of strange legends, ancient monastery fortresses (known as dzongs) and a fascinating people.
 No bigger than Switzerland, it is one of the most spectacular and unspoilt countries in Asia; its architecture is stunning and its art is superb.
 The role of religion in Bhutan is crucial, for it is the only country in the world devoted to the tantric form of Mayahana Buddhism.
 The influence of red robed monks can be seen everywhere.
 Indeed the strict policy of seclusion operated by the Bhutanese government has ensured that this culture of Tibetan Buddhism has been preserved in its purist form.

-This itinerary is designed to give the perfect introduction to Bhutan with a number of diverse and gentle walks and also offers a chance to attend a small rural festival in the remote Bumtang Valley in Eastern Bhutan.
+This itinerary is designed to give the perfect introduction to Bhutan with a number of diverse and interesting walks and a chance to attend both a small rural tsechu (festival) in the remote Haa Valley and one of Bhutan’s largest festivals in Thimphu, the country’s capital.
 These festivals are known for their colourful and dramatic dances but are also hugely significant dates in the social calendar of the Bhutanese who often walk for several days to attend these festivals and come with all their finery.
 As well as attending the festival in the Haa Valley, there will be a chance to explore this less visited part of Bhutan and spend time in villages there.
-From here the party will travel to Thimphu and Puankha where a number of gentle walks have been planned through the spectacular scenery of Central Bhutan, home to several of Bhutan’s most important pilgrimage sites.
+From here the party will travel to Thimphu and Puankha where a number of walks have been planned through the spectacular scenery of Central Bhutan, home to several of Bhutan’s most important pilgrimage sites.

 Maximum Party Size: 16